Guide On How To Invest In Yields - Reader Request

 Call Risk

 Call risk is a real threat to investors in preferred shares and it is especially important to investors considering buying shares above par value.
-However, investors focusing solely on “yield to call” are doing themselves a disservice because they overestimating the odds of a call happening immediately upon the next available call date.
+However, investors focusing solely on “yield to call” are doing themselves a disservice because they are overestimating the odds of a call happening immediately upon the next available call date.

 While investors shouldn’t focus solely on the yield to call, they should keep in mind the risk it presents.
 If one share is callable immediately and offers an 8% yield while exposing investors to losing $2.00 in premium if a call occurs, that would generally be inferior to getting a yield of 7.9% from a preferred share offered by the same company that is trading just under call value.